rtbrick/bngblaster/docsrc/sources/interfaces.rst

 Interfaces
 ==========

-The BNG Blaster supports three types of interfaces.
+The BNG Blaster distinguishes between interface links and interface functions.
+An interface link can be considered as the actual interface with all the corresponding IO settings.
+This is similar but not the same as physical interfaces in typical router implementations.
+One or more interface functions can be attached to those links, similar to logical interfaces.
+The BNG Blaster supports three types of interface functions, ``network``, ``access``, and ``a10nsp``.

-All interfaces are optional but obviously at least one interface is required to start the BNG Blaster.
+All interfaces are optional but at least one interface is required to start the BNG Blaster.

 Interface Settings
 ------------------

-The following settings are applied to all interfaces.
+The following configuration allows to overwrite the global default interface settings.

 .. code-block:: json